MuMUR : Multilingual Multimodal Universal Retrieval: Introduction

 \section{Introduction}

-The task of text-to-video retrieval aims to retrieve videos that are semantically similar to a given text query.
-In the last-few years, there has been a significant progress in the area of video retrieval.
-These works were developed in two parallel directions.
+The task of multimodal retrieval aims to retrieve images or videos that are semantically similar to a given text query and vice-versa.
+In the world of computer vision, image retrieval and video retrieval have been treated as separate tasks.
+For example, transformer models pretrained on large amounts of image-text pairs are then fine tuned for the task of image retrieval ~\cite{chen2019uniter, jia2021scaling, li2022blip, li2021align, li2022align}.
+In contrast, video retrieval models are developed in two parallel directions.
 The first line of work \cite{bain2021frozen,li2022align,ge2022bridging} focused on video-text pretraining on large-scale datasets like Howto100M \cite{miech2019howto100m} and WebVid-2M \cite{bain2021frozen}.
 While the second line of work \cite{luo2021clip4clip} focused on using pretrained image features like CLIP \cite{radford2021learning} for video retrieval often surpassing the models pretrained on video datasets.

-In Natural Language Processing, some works \cite{conneau2019cross} explored the idea of using multilingual data to improve the performance on monolingual English datasets.
-Conneau et al. introduced a new pretraining objective: Translation Language Modeling (TLM) in which random words were masked in the concatenated sentences of English and multilingual data and the model predicts the masked words.
-There, the objective was to use multilingual context to predict masked English words if the English context was not sufficient and vice-versa.

-Most of the current video retrieval datasets typically contain around 10k videos and captions of maximum lengths ranging from 30 to 60.
-In video retrieval, the text encoder projects the input text caption and videos into a common embedding space.
-With longer captions, the text embeddings might lose required contextual information resulting in incorrect video retrievals.
+Most of the current multimodal retrieval datasets typically contain around 10k visual inputs and the corresponding captions of maximum lengths ranging from 30 to 60.
+In multimodal retrieval, the text encoder projects the input text caption and visual inputs (image or video) into a common embedding space.
+With longer captions, the text embeddings might lose required contextual information resulting in incorrect retrievals.
 One could address this by incorporating more structured knowledge (e.g., parts of speech, dependency graphs) in the text encoder \cite{cao2022visual}.
 However, a drop in performance is observed \cite{cao2022visual} with the addition of structural knowledge in a text-to-video retrieval setting.
-One could argue that the reason might be the smaller video retrieval datasets and creating meaningful structural knowledge becomes a challenging task.
+One could argue that the reason might be the smaller retrieval datasets and creating meaningful structural knowledge becomes a challenging task.